 So, at first, I was trying to sit in silence.
 Silence is a fortune these days and I wasn’t lucky to find one as my neighbours were pretty loud.
 I found a way to cancel their noise – I began to listen to relaxing music (thank you Spotify).
 Later I joined Jay Shetty’s meditation challenge, where I experienced guided meditation for the first time.
 I found it easier to stick to, so started using guided meditations that I found on Spotify (there are so many of them!!!).

 I found that there are plenty of different types of guided meditations.
 It is so interesting that they all are created with different purposes and you only need to use your imagination.
-You can take a wonderful walk in nature, you can sit under the waterfall and let the energy flow through your mind, you can connect with the world creating roots from your body, you can open your heart and share the love with all the people in the world.
+You can take a wonderful walk in nature, you can sit under the waterfall and let the energy flow through your mind, can connect with the world and create roots from your body, you can open your heart and share the love with all the people in the world.

 There are so many things that you can do with your imagination and all of them are amazing, but I’ve noticed that meditations that require meeting your inner child were the most powerful for me.